gilbertgit95/kagiweb-api-core-a/README.md

 Why we should use this boilerplate? below are some of its features
 - easy to setup
 - use of the best frameworks like, expressJS, sequelize (ORM), JEST(testing), swagger(for documentation).
-- ready to use endpoints and data models like: accounts, roles, account administration, secure login and more.
+- ready to use endpoints and data models like: accounts, roles, administration, secure login and more.
 You dont need to implement most of the core features because its included on this base app.
 - because of ORM, sql database compatibility is flexible, so you can choose wide range of database server as long as it is supported by squelize.
-- use different methods of signing in and logging in, from basic authentication to Oauth2 identity login by using external Identity services like: google, microsoft, yahoo, facebook.
+- use different methods of signing in and logging in, from bearer authentication to Oauth2 identity login by using external Identity services like: google, microsoft, yahoo, facebook.
 Note!
 There are few steps to enable the use of Oauth2.